Trophy (countermeasure): Capabilities and effectiveness

-The system uses a miniature EFP which penetrates the threat envelope and disintegrates RPGs at a safe distance from the vehicle.
-In the ATGM's case, the EFP will affect the chemical energy jet, dramatically decreasing its penetration ability into medium-sized platforms.
-It has been proven in tests and battle, that such a kill mechanism poses an extremely low risk to dismounts around the vehicle, and thus does not affect usual combined arms tactics, techniques, and procedures.
-To provide thousands of systems to its customers, Rafael established the first Trophy production line in Israel in 2007, which began delivery in 2010.
-Another production line was established in the U.S in 2012, which began deliveries in 2015, with a main purpose of providing Trophy systems to the IDF as part of the Foreign Military Funding (FMF) program.
+The system utilizes small EFPs which are projected towards the incoming threat; energy, debris and explosive pressure waves disintegrate the incoming projectile at a safe distance from the vehicle.
+In the ATGM's case, the EFP will affect the shaped plasma jet, dramatically decreasing its penetration ability.
+Trophy is claimed to be effective in defending armored vehicles from so called top attack missiles, or an attack on the thinner upper armor of an armored vehicle.

+Rafael established the first Trophy production line in Israel in 2007, which began delivery in 2010.
+Another production line was established in the U.S. in 2012, beginning deliveries in 2015, with a main purpose of providing Trophy systems to the IDF as part of the Foreign Military Funding (FMF) program.
 Both production lines will be used for the U.S. contract and others.